- This event has passed.

 Feeling cooped up inside this fall?
 Come learn about current forest health issues, drought and climate impacts, fire risk reduction, mushrooms, wildlife, and much more in a virtual out-in-the-woods setting with local experts.
-See the complete list of workshop topics below for more details.
+See below for more details.

 In an effort to keep the “field” in the Field Day, the team will be bringing the field to you this year.
 Instead of having forest owners watch multiple PowerPoint presentations, we will be recording our expert speakers in the field, allowing them to provide real-life demonstrations and access to range of sites that would not be possible even during the typical in-person event.
 These videos will be streamed via Zoom with the speakers available to discuss and answer questions.

 - Forest Health in Eastern Washington – Learn about current issues, mortality trends, and what to do.

 - Forest Health in Western Washington – Learn about current issues, mortality trends, and what to do.

 - Forest Measurements – Practice simple techniques to measure your tree density and see how big those trees really are!